Magnetic circuit: Reluctance

-where $\mathcal{R}$ is the reluctance in ampere-turns per weber (a unit that is equivalent to turns per henry).
+where $\mathcal{R}$ is the reluctance in ampere-turns per weber (A⋅t⋅Wb^{−1}), a unit that is equivalent to turns per henry (t⋅H^{−1}).

 Magnetic flux always forms a closed loop, as described by Maxwell's equations, but the path of the loop depends on the reluctance of the surrounding materials.
 It is concentrated around the path of least reluctance.
 Air and vacuum have high reluctance, while easily magnetized materials such as soft iron have low reluctance.
 The concentration of flux in low-reluctance materials forms strong temporary poles and causes mechanical forces that tend to move the materials towards regions of higher flux so it is always an attractive force(pull).

 The inverse of reluctance is called permeance.